martinkirch/martinkirch.github.io/_blog/summarizing_data_with_postgres.md

 In PostGres9.4 and up we have
 (ordered set aggregates)[https://www.depesz.com/2014/01/11/waiting-for-9-4-support-ordered-set-within-group-aggregates/]
-which means we can find deciles or median.

-Let's try this on our tags:
+which are needed to find those percentiles.
+Let's try it on our tags:

 ```sql
 # SELECT PERCENTILE_CONT(array[0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9]) WITHIN GROUP(ORDER by score) FROM tags;